Irina864/Js_project_HarryPotter/README.md

 ✅ Website is hosted on GitHub Pages so that team can conveniently work on project together.

-🔗 Find this website on GitHub Pages:
+🔗 Find this website on Netlify:https://stirring-crepe-b57756.netlify.app/

 creators:
 https://github.com/TaisNch